 Singer Mojtaba Fasihi was born in Golpayegan, in Iran’s Isfahan province, where from an early age he listened to and practiced music with local masters rooted in the oral tradition.
 While earning his living as a lorry driver and a butcher he pursued his passion for traditional Persian singing during feasts and concerts since 2005 even with his own ensemble ‘Sheyda’.
 He left his country in 2017 settling in Germany.
 In his new home he taught himself to play the violin and animated intercultural music groups with fellow-musicians in reception centres for asylum seekers.
 With tombek player Mehrdad Safaian he forms a successful duet.

-Mostafa Taleb was born in 1993 in Lorestan (Western Iran), home of the kamancheh, the ancient Persian bowed string fiddle.
-After studies at the Azar Mehr Folklore Academy in Khorramabad and at the Kamkarha Academy for Classical Persian Music in Teheran, he played as a professional instrumentalist.
+Mostafa Taleb was born in 1993 in Lorestan (Iran), home of kamancheh, the ancient Persian bowed string fiddle.
+After studies at the Azar Mehr Folklore Academy in Khorramabad and at the Kamkarha Academy for Classical Persian Music in Teheran, and studies Architecture in Mahalat University, I moved to Brussels where I study and work since then.

 Neila Benbey, Algerian singer, lives in Barcelona since 1994.
 Her passion for singing was developed at an early age but it wasn’t until she went to Barcelona that she decided to commit to a musical career.